Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: Introduction

 In this work, we aim to assess the effectiveness of Algebraic MultiGrid (AMG) preconditioners for the efficient solution of large-scale, sparse linear systems of the form~\eqref{eq:generic_system}.
 IgA is of particular relevance in this context, as it provides a unified framework for geometry representation and numerical discretization by employing the same basis functions used in Computer-Aided Design to approximate the solution of partial differential equations.
 This tight integration between analysis and geometry eliminates geometric approximation errors, enhances both the accuracy and smoothness of the computed solutions, and enables higher-order continuity across elements—features that are particularly advantageous for problems involving complex geometries or requiring strict geometric fidelity.

 We are particularly interested in evaluating the performance of AMG methods when applied to matrices arising from IgA discretizations.
 Specifically, we consider an AMG formulation in which the aggregation and prolongation operators are constructed directly from the coefficients of the stiffness matrix~$K$, independently of the process by which the matrix was generated.
 This purely algebraic formulation deliberately disregards the geometric information typically available in the IgA setting.
 Although such an approach may appear restrictive, it provides clear benefits in black-box scenarios and in cases where the preconditioner must be assembled directly on the physical domain.
-This stands in contrast to other strategies in which the preconditioner is built from discretization matrices defined in the parametric domain—thereby avoiding the effects of the geometric mapping—and subsequently applied to the full system; see, e.g.,~\cite{Manni1} for the multigrid context and~\cite{Sangalli3} for an analogous approach employing matrix equation techniques.
+This stands in contrast to other strategies in which the preconditioner is built from discretization matrices defined in the parametric domain—thereby avoiding the effects of the geometric mapping—and subsequently applied to the full system; see, e.g.~\cite{Manni1} for the multigrid context {based on Toeplitz-like decomposition of the underlying matrices, and~\cite{MR3686804} which is based in turn on a stable splitting of the spline space, while we refer to}~\cite{Sangalli3} for an approach employing matrix equation techniques.

 In particular, we focus on AMG techniques that employ aggregation based on the interplay between the principle of compatible relaxation and properties of maximum weight matching~\cite{MR4331965,DAmbra2018BootCMatch}.
 In contrast to classical aggregation schemes~\cite{XuZikatanov,MR1393006}, this approach enables the effective treatment of symmetric and positive definite matrices that do not satisfy the M-matrix property.
 Furthermore, our implementation is designed to exploit both distributed-memory parallelism and modern hardware accelerators, such as GPUs, in order to achieve high scalability and performance on contemporary heterogeneous computing architectures.